segdeha/pdxcodeguild/1. Python/2/ternary-operators.md

     [condition] ? [true expression] : [false expression]

+In JavaScript, for example, you can do the following:

+    var desc = age < 12 ? 'young' : 'old';

 The pythonic way of accomplishing the above is one of the following:

     [true expression] if [condition] else [false expression]